 We have a fleet of specifically designed coaches that will get you there, from both Queenstown and Te Anau.
 Our coaches are optimized for customer experience, on board WIFI, USB ports, reclining seats and a glass roof so you can soak in all the Fiordland goodness.

 You can also self-drive to Milford Sound, allow plenty of time to get to the terminal, find a park (parking is currently charged at $10 a hour) and check in before you cruise.
 The best way to enjoy the whole experience is to board our coaches.
 The road is one of the finest alpine drives in the world, sometimes paired with tricky driving conditions.
 Our experienced drivers know the best places to get the shots and will provide you with heaps of local knowledge about the history of the region.

-We offer coach connections from both Queenstown and Te Anau, this experience includes the two-hour cruise through the Fiord.
+We offer coach connections from both Queenstown and Te Anau, our Queenstown coaches are optimized for customer experience.
+This experience includes the two-hour cruise through the Fiord.
 If you opt to self-drive then you will meet the Haven at the Milford terminal for the cruise.

 We did the Milford Sound day trip from Queenstown but were picked up from Frankton since that was closer to our hotel.
 This tour was amazing And surpassed our expectations.
 Not only were the views breathtaking but our tour guide/driver was so informative.
 We were basically spoilt with a great history and geography lesson with picturesque stopovers.
 The cruise at Milford Sounds didn't disappoint.
 We were fortunate enough to have clear weather even with a bit of rain.
 The captain was also very informative as well.
 One thing which blew us away was the cafe on the boat.
 We weren't expecting it to be so good.
 The food was freshly made and priced very well.
 This tour was worth every penny.
 If you do this tour be sure to be wearing very warm clothes and if you don't want to be one with the rain, take a raincoat.